nodewee/o2h/README.md

 🌐 [English](README.md) | [中文](README_zh.md)

-Convert notes from **O**bsidian vault **to** **H**ugo content posts
+Convert **O**bsidian notes **to** **H**ugo posts

 ## Features

 - Links
-  - automatically convert internal links to website relative links (notes, attachments)
+  - Convert internal links (notes and attachments) automatically
-  - use slug format, get slug from front-matter or generated from title
+  - Using slug format, get slug from front-matter or convert from file name
-  - alert on invalid internal links
+  - Alert for invalid internal links
-  - automatically convert video attachments (.mp4, .webm, .ogg) links to HTML video tags
+  - Convert video attachment (.mp4, .webm, .ogg) links to HTML video tags

 - Folders
-  - Default is converting all folders (exclude template folder) in vault
+  - Convert all folders in the notes library by default (automatically exclude template folders)
-  - Or specify one or more folders
+  - One or more folders can be specified
+  - Option to empty the target folder or not

-- Date/time of post
+- Date/time of publication
-  - Use the specified date/time in front-matter first,
+  - First look for the specified value from the front-matter, if not found
-  - Or use note(.md) file's created time and last modified time.
+  - Use the creation time and last modified time of the notes file (.md)

 ## Usage